 People also don’t want to remain stagnant.
 Providing opportunities for growth within your business is a great way to attract new talent and keep your current employees interested and working hard to achieve their goals.

-One example of this type of benefit is work-based learning.
+A final example of this type of benefit is work-based learning.
 Work-based learning has become increasingly popular across Europe, and it’s effective in helping employees to hone in on their skills while learning new ones that can help them to advance in your company.

 The Right Environment is Just as Important